Propagation of Singularity with Normally Hyperbolic Trapping: Statement of the Theorem

-and similar equation for $\tilde{w}^s$ but without the negative sign.
-The normalized subprincipal symbol of $P$ is:
+with a similar equation for $\tilde{w}^s$ but without the negative sign.

-We apply the construction in Section \ref{sec_microlocal_analysis} to our current setting.
-We take $Y=\Gamma^u$, and all other notations play the same role as in Section \ref{sec_microlocal_analysis}.
-In addition, we introduce following regions on $Z$ to facilitate our discussion:
+We apply the construction in Section \ref{sec_microlocal_analysis} to our current setting with $Y=\Gamma^u$, and all other notations play the same role as in Section \ref{sec_microlocal_analysis}.
+We still use $\Gamma^{u/s},\Gamma$ to denote their lifts to $Z$.